dapr/dapr/CONTRIBUTING.md

 ## Contributing to Actions

-So you're working on a bug fix or a new feature? that's great! please familiarize yourself with these guidelines:
+So you're working on a bug fix or a new feature? that's great!
+Please familiarize yourself with these guidelines:

 ### Pull Requests

 To submit a proposed change:

 * Fork the relevant repo
 * Create a new branch
 * Hack
 * Add tests! this is really important.
 We will not approve PRs that do not contain tests
 * Modify documentation if needed.
 Clarity is of high importance
 * Wait for the CI process to finish. remember: Always Green!

 Always make sure there's an issue backing up the PR.

 #### Use work-in-progress PRs for early feedback

 A good way to communicate before investing too much time is to create a "Work-in-progress" PR and share it with your reviewers.
-The standard way of doing this is to add a "WIP:" prefix in your PR's title and assign the "do-not-merge" label.
+The standard way of doing this is to add a "[WIP]" prefix in your PR's title and assign the "do-not-merge" label.
 This will let people looking at your PR know that it is not well baked yet.

 ### Third-party code

 * All third-party code must be placed in the `vendor/` folders.
 * `vendor/` folder is managed by Go modules and stores the source code of third-party Go dependencies. `vendor/` folder should not be modified manually.
 * Third-party code must include licenses.